zUnixorn/Arch-root-on-ZFS-install/README.md

 \>`+xGiB` or `+xMiB` => to make the partition x GiB/MiB \
 \>`ef00` => to set the partition type to EFI system partition \
 \
-now create the second partiton for the system \
+now create the second partition for the system \
 \
 \>`n` => to create a new partition (this will be our / partition) \
 \>`​` or `2` => to make it the second partition (`​` means nothing e.g. just press ENTER) \